-Under current IRS regulations an advanced refunding cannot be executed on a tax-exempt basis. is only permitted once per issue.
-In an advanced refunding, the City may refinance bonds at a lower interest rate when the outstanding bonds are callable and remain outstanding for a period of more than 90 days after the issuance of the refunding issue.
+Under current IRS regulations an advanced refunding cannot be executed on a taxexempt basis.
+In an advanced refunding, the City may refinance bonds at a lower interest rate when the outstanding bonds are callable more than 90 days after the issuance of the refunding issue.
 Proceeds from the sale of the refunding bonds are used to purchase permissible legal securities, which are deposited into an escrow account.
 The escrow account shall be structured so that the principal and interest earned on the securities are sufficient to pay all principal, interest, and call premium, if any, on the outstanding bonds up to and including the call date.
 This structure shall be calculated and certified by a financial agent.